security-pride/WaDec/README.md

 ## Dataset

 Our dataset is specifically designed for decompiling WebAssembly (Wasm).
 It includes100k+ pairs of WebAssembly Text (Wat) snippets and C code snippets at the loop level, providing a finer granularity than function-level datasets.
-The dataset has been uploaded to the [huggingface](https://huggingface.co/wadecc/Wat2c).
+The dataset has been uploaded to **Hugging Face**, and it is available at (https://huggingface.co/wadecc/FGW2C).
 The main features of the dataset are as follows:

 - **Wat snippet**: Segmented based on loop blocks.
 - **C snippet**: Segmented based on loop blocks, corresponding to wat snippet.